HypothesisWorks/hypothesis/hypothesis-python/docs/data.rst

     >>> integers().filter(lambda x: False).example()
     Traceback (most recent call last):
         ...
-    hypothesis.errors.NoExamples: Could not find any valid examples in 20 tries
+    hypothesis.errors.Unsatisfiable: Could not find any valid examples in 20 tries

 In general you should try to use ``filter`` only to avoid corner cases that you don't want rather than attempting to cut out a large chunk of the search space.